xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 ### HQOS mode Bundle Interface Scale

-HQOS mode is needed to enable egress hierarchivel QoS policies on main interfaces, or to enable egress flat or hierarchical QoS policies on subinterfaces.
+HQOS mode is needed to enable egress hierarchical QoS policies on main interfaces, or to enable egress flat or hierarchical QoS policies on subinterfaces.

 HQOS mode is disabled by default, and can be enabled by below command:
 ```